EchoONE: Segmenting Multiple echocardiography Planes in One Model: Experiments and analysis

 \subsection{Results}

-We conduct extensive experiments using internal and external datasets to demonstrate the effectiveness of our method for the MPS problem.
+We conducted extensive experiments using internal and external datasets to demonstrate the effectiveness of our method for the MPS problem.
 Existing methods used for comparison include four traditional models: CNN-based U-Net \cite{U-Net} and DeepLabV3+ \cite{DeepLabV3Plus}, transformer-based SwinUNet \cite{SwinUNet}, and the CNN-transformer hybrid model H2Former \cite{H2Former}, as while as six SAM-based methods: the original SAM \cite{SAM}, MedSAM \cite{MedSAM}, SAMed \cite{SAMed}, SAM-Med2D \cite{SAMMed-2D}, MSA \cite{MSA}, and SAMUS \cite{SAMUS}.
-Except SAM, which is applied directly to the test data, the rest methods are trained using the same datasets as those for training EchoONE.
+Except SAM, which is applied directly to the test data, the rest of the methods are trained using the same datasets as those used to train EchoONE.